-Actually, they do one thing in common; they speak to the question of what citizenship means in Kenya.
-If you a Kiisi woman, married to a Luo man, and have a son, he is a Luo-Kiisi, born into a tribe that doesn’t exist in Kenya.
+However, they all do one thing in common; speak to the question of what citizenship means in Kenya.
+If you are a Kiisi woman, married to a Luo man, and have a son, he is a Luo-Kiisi, born into a tribe that doesn’t exist in Kenya.
 The most unambiguous way for him to make a claim is through citizenship, not as a member of a tribe.

-For all these reasons, and more, they tell the Kenyan story better.
+For all these reasons, and more, these mediums tell the Kenyan story better.